It’s a term we’ve all heard before, but how many of us really know what inflation means and how it affects our money?

 What is the current inflation rate?

-Inflation, which is measured by the Consumer Prices Index (CPI), was 3.2% in the year to March.
-This puts inflation over the government’s 2% target.
+Inflation, which is measured by the Consumer Prices Index (CPI), fell to 1.7% in the year to September 2024, dipping below the government’s long-term inflation target for the first time since 2021.

-Meanwhile, the Retail Prices Index (RPI) measure of inflation, which includes housing costs, fell slightly to 4.3% in March, from 4.5% in February.
+Meanwhile, the Retail Prices Index (RPI) measure of inflation, which includes housing costs, eased to 2.7% in the 12 months to September, down from 3.5% in August.

 What causes inflation?

-So what causes prices to rise?
-There are a huge number of reasons for inflation, and it can seem a little complicated, as many of these reasons are interlinked, but broadly speaking, inflation can occur when:
+So what causes prices to rise more sharply sometimes and then for these increases to slow at other times?
+There are a huge number of factors that drive inflation, and it can seem a little complicated, as many of these reasons are interlinked, but broadly speaking, inflation tends to rise more sharply when:

 • Business costs rise – known in the economic world as ‘Cost push’ inflation, this is where the cost of doing business goes up and this increase is passed on to the consumer.
 The cause of the rise in costs could be for a wide array of reasons, including: